tad1/Plastic-SCM/Plastic Organization/Creating Organization/Creating Organization.md

 A: They need that for documents like invoice or recipt.
 ![[3_1.png]]

-After creating account go to admin panel.
+After creating account go to the admin panel.
 ![[Plastic Organization/Creating Organization/4.png]]

 Next go to `Cloud` panel.